"The annual diet season has begun, and more Americans than ever need to shed extra pounds."

 - Weight Loss Websites: A Marketing/ Competitor Analysis, Jan.
 2011, 171 pp.

-Marketdata Enterprises, Inc., is an independent market research firm and 23-year analyst of the U.S. weight loss industry since 1989.
+Marketdata Enterprises, Inc., is an independent market research and consulting firm and 23-year analyst of the U.S. weight loss industry since 1989.
 Marketdata publishes many weight loss market studies, sells dieter leads, and performs consulting.
 It also operates two leading, free diet review and news websites: BestDietForMe.com, and DietBusinessWatch.com.
-Mr. LaRosa is available for interviews and consulting
+New e-book by J. LaRosa & Susan Burke March: The Common Cent$ Diet For The Busy Girl.
+Mr. LaRosa is available for interviews and consulting.

 Marketdata Enterprises, Inc., Tampa, FL